mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 Apollo uses in its local state manager can derive data, moving expensive operations from component render functions to resolvers in its application level cache.
 Although the issues mentioned in the introduction are now dealt with, we did encounter plenty of other issues I may dive into later.
-However, these are some things that you might want to take into account when working with Apollo Client.
+However, these are some things that you might want to take into account when working with Apollo Client:

 Outside of restructuring the application, we improved performance with [react-virtualized](https://github.com/bvaughn/react-virtualized) which speeds up rendering large tables.
 Apollo also offers GraphQL pagination.
 We did not use that, as we